-It is the responsibility of each Scheduling Coordinator to notify the ISO if it falls to receive a publication of such Settlement Statement in the ISO Payments Calendar.
-Each Scheduling unless it notifies the ISO to the contrary.
+It is the responsibility of each Scheduling Coordinator to notify the ISO If it fails to receive a Preliminary Settlement Statement or a Final Settlement Statement on the date specified for the publication of such Settlement Statement in the ISO Payments Calendar.
+Each Scheduling Coordinator shall be deemed to have received its Settlement Statement on the dates specified, unless it notifies the ISO to the contrary.